Welcome on Biosphere, IFB Cloud for Life Sciences

 Generic apps:

-• including python-pip, docker (docker-compose & swarm), ansible, conda (bioconda and R channels).
+• including python-pip, docker (docker-compose & swarm), ansible, conda/mamba (bioconda and R channels).

 • Workflow environments (BioPipes):